themarkness/markalexanderwilliams/posts/2025-05-21-bug-prioritisation-matrix.md

 - Unusual activity like lots of versions in an activity feed but they are not articles, we don't know why this is happening

 **Action**
 Strait to the top of the queue after completing WIP.
-Timebox the activity if it's an anomaly
+Time-box the activity if it's an anomaly

 ### High Severity, Low Priority